-Mako/Korra was this in regards to Mako/Asami, but when Mako/Korra actually became canon, Bolin/Korra had a huge rise in Fan Preferred Couple status, mainly due to Mako's Base Breaker actions.
+Mako/Korra was this in regards to Mako/Asami, but when Mako/Korra actually became canon, Bolin/Korra had a huge rise in Fan-Preferred Couple status, mainly due to Mako's Base Breaking actions.

 In The Revelation, when Amon removes the bending of the members of the Triads, he does it differently than Aang did, first touching the back of the neck and then the forehead.
 What's one of the chakras on the back of the neck called?
 The amon.

 Korra's odd-looking method of swimming underwater?
 It's the fastest and most energy-efficient method of underwater propulsion possible for a human.

 Hiroshi Sato was based onHenry Ford, head of the Ford Automobile Manufacturing Company.
 Another fun fact about Ford was that he was rumored to have supported the Nazis.
 Take this into account with Hiroshi's character.